Search

 Project Timeline

-2. Phase 1 - Phase one will see the layout and occupation of several existing retail units changing on the concourse.
+2. December 2023 - Phase one begins and will see the layout and occupation of several existing retail units changing on the concourse.
 It will involve relocating tenants, creating new retail units, making some units larger and refurbishing office accommodation within the station.

 Project Updates